XternA/cryptos-faucets-bot/README.md

 ### Prerequisites
 Install Node.js: https://nodejs.org/en/download/

-Once installed, simply execute `npm i` or `npm install` in the directory of this project.
+Once installed, using the `Terminal` (Linux/macOS) or `Command Prompt` (Windows), simply execute `npm i` or `npm install` in the directory of this project.
 Node.js's package manager will then automatically install all the required dependencies from `package.json`.

 ## Usage
 With all the pre-requisites setup and completed the rest is pretty straightforward.